Kington, Herefordshire: Economy

 The High Street has a number of resilient and interesting independent shops.

 Kington Connected (KC3)

 KC3 was begun in 1993, when BT Group, Apple, the Department of Trade and Industry and the Rural Development Commission chose Kington to host a pilot study into the effect that IT and sophisticated telecommunications might have on small communities.
 Fifteen ISDN lines were installed for digital data transmission and KC3 became a remote office and payroll service for companies including ICI and banks, with remote work.
 There was also significant support to local businesses and schools.
 In 2006, KC3 split the commercial side from the community and voluntary side.
 The community and voluntary side ceased trading in March 2007 and Marches Access Point was formed to continue to provide computer access, resource centre and training opportunities.
 The commercial side of KC3 became KC3.net and in 2009 there was a further management buyout by V8 media which signalled the end of KC3.net in Kington.

+The project was featured in an episode of The Net in June 1994.